Comparison of audio and video baby monitors in a nursery setting.

 7. FAQs About Baby Monitors

 Q: Can I use both types of monitors together?
 Yes!
-Many parents keep a video monitor for the nursery and an audio-only one for travel or the grandparents’ house.
+Many parents use a high-tech video monitor at home and keep a durable audio monitor in their diaper bag for travel or visiting friends.

 🎯 Final Verdict: Which Is Right for You?